 Guaranty association protection is generally provided by the association in your state of residence at the date of the liquidation order regardless of where your policy was purchased.
 All 50 states, the District of Columbia, and Puerto Rico have life insurance guaranty associations or corporations.
 Policyholders who reside in states where the insolvent insurer was not licensed are covered, in most cases, by the guaranty association of the state where the failed company was domiciled.
 In addition, if you were a resident of New York when you purchased the policy, the New York Guaranty Corporation may also participate in providing you coverage up to New York’s statutory limits.

-As long as you were a resident of New York at the time of the purchase and your insurer was licensed here as a life insurance company, you are protected up to the statutory limits of New York’s guaranty association.
+As long as you were a resident of New York at the time of the purchase and your insurer was licensed here as a life or health insurance company, you are protected up to the statutory limits of New York’s guaranty association.
 You may also have protection in your current state of residence that would be coordinated with whatever coverage is provided by New York.
 All 50 states, the District of Columbia, and Puerto Rico have life insurance guaranty associations or corporations.